-For PY2021, the State anticipates receiving approximately \$3,000,000 in HOME funds, \$450,000 in ESG funds, and \$250,000 in HOPWA funds, for use primarily in the Counties of Hawali, Kaual and Maui.
-Approximately \$3,000,000 is expected under the HTF program, which may be used in the Counties of Hawali, Kaual and Maui, and the City and County of Honolulu.
+For PY2022, the State anticipates receiving approximately \$3,000,000 in HOME funds, \$450,000 in ESG funds, and \$250,000 in HOPWA funds, for use primarily in the Counties of Hawaii, Kauai and Maui.
+An additional \$6,413,733 in PY2021 HOME funds under the American Rescue Plan Act (HOME-ARP) is also anticipated.
+Approximately \$3,000,000 is anticipated under the HTF program, which may be used in the Counties of Hawaii, Kauai, Maui, and the City and County of Honolulu.
 These HUD programs provide funding to expand the supply of affordable housing for low- and moderate-income families, restrict increases in homelessness, and provide preventative programs and activities for the homeless in the State.

-An informational packet describing the HOME, HTF, ESG and HOPWA programs is posted on HHFDC's website at http://hawaii.gov/dbedt/hhfdc and is also available for public viewing at the following public libraries (subject to their respective hours of operation, which may have been adjusted due to the COVID-19 pandemic): Hilo, Island of Hawaii; Lihue, Island of Kauai; Kahului, Island of Maui; Kaimuki, Kaneohe, Pearl City, Hawaii State Library's Documents Center, and UH Library's Serials Receiving, Island of Oahu.
-To receive a copy by mail, interested parties may email a request to HHFDC.ConsolidatedPlan@hawail.gov or by calling 587-0634.
-Neighbor Island residents may call the toll free numbers below, ext.
-70634:
+An Informational Packet and an Addendum to the Informational Packet, describing the HOME, HOME-ARP, HTF, ESG and HOPWA programs, are posted on HHFDC's website at http://hawaii.gov/dbedt/hhfdc and are available for public viewing at the following Public Libraries: Hilo, Island of Hawaii; Lihue, Island of Kauai; Kahului, Island of Maui; Kaimuki, Kaneohe, Pearl City, Hawaii State Library's Documents Center, and UH Library's Serials Receiving, Island of Oahu.

+To receive a copy by mail, interested persons may call (808) 587-0634; neighbor island county residents may call toll free, extension 70634: